kim-karlmax/AndroidArchitecture/README.md

 # AndroidArchitecture
-Demo project for Android architecture
+Demo project for Android architecture with MVVM, Jetpack Compose

-Commit